 Improving access to contraception and care

-Our research aims to address unintended pregnancy in the US through improved access to contraception.
-We investigate financial, educational and medical barriers that prevent and hinder access, especially among underserved populations, including adolescents and young women.
-Our studies evaluate approaches to expand access to contraception, including evidence-based counseling, provision of care in varied practice settings and elimination of unnecessary medical exams.
+Our research aims to improve access to contraception while reducing coercion and provider bias through patient-centered approaches to care.
+Additionally, we investigate financial, educational, and medical barriers that hinder access, especially among underserved populations, including adolescents and young adults.
+Our studies evaluate approaches to expand access to contraception, including evidence-based counseling, provision of care in varied practice settings, and elimination of unnecessary medical exams and visit requirements.

-Featured Research: Public funding improves women's access to birth control
+Featured Research: Public funding improves access to birth control

-According to a new study published in the American Journal of Public Health, public funding reduces the high upfront costs of some methods, which is critical to increase access to birth control, especially for low-income and uninsured women who wish to use these methods.
+According to our 2016 study published in the American Journal of Public Health, public funding reduces the high upfront costs of some methods, which is critical to increase access to birth control, especially for low-income and uninsured patients who wish to use these methods.

-As part of the effort to expand access, we have evaluated the provision of contraception in a range of practice settings, including family planning clinics, pharmacies, primary care and post-abortion.
-We have conducted studies on over-the-counter and direct pharmacy access to emergency contraception, advance provision of emergency contraception, same day provision of long-acting reversible contraception and post-abortion access to contraception.
+As part of the effort to expand access, we have evaluated the provision of contraception in a range of practice settings, including family planning clinics, pharmacies, primary care, school-based clinics, and abortion providers.
+We have conducted studies on over-the-counter and direct pharmacy access to emergency contraception, advance provision of emergency contraception, same-day provision of long-acting reversible contraception, and post-abortion access to contraception.

 We have studied health care providers’ contraceptive education and counseling practices to assess the extent to which they are evidence-based and to identify the need for training on contraceptive eligibility and indications.

 Our research has also focused on streamlining access to reproductive health care and reducing unnecessary medical tests, including removing the pelvic exam requirement for hormonal contraception.
-The pelvic examination can present an obstacle for women seeking to prevent pregnancy, especially for adolescents.
-While the dissemination of new clinical practices can be a lengthy process, our research has helped to move women’s reproductive health care in the direction of greater efficiency and improved health outcomes.
+The pelvic examination can present an obstacle for patients seeking to prevent pregnancy, especially for adolescents.
+While the dissemination of new clinical practices can be a lengthy process, our research has helped to move reproductive health care in the direction of greater clinic efficiency and improved patient health outcomes.

 - Over-the-counter, direct pharmacy, advance and same day access to contraception